 After maneuvering around the room, the vehicles all eventually make their way into the second room where they take position in front of a large screen.
 The last half of the ride is more of a theatrical presentation.
 While the vehicles mimic the action in the film (again, the wild ones offer slightly more extreme movements), they more or less stay in one place as Puck courts danger by venturing off on his own for a few moments.
 The vehicles then simultaneously turn to face away from the screen, and a window on the other side of the room illuminates to reveal actual penguins.

-The vehicles take guests to SeaWorld's penguin habitat, where they disembark to view the (actual) birds.
+For its finale the Antarctica vehicles take guests to SeaWorld's penguin habitat, where they disembark to view the (actual) birds.
 Educators are available to answer questions and provide info.
-Depending on when you ride, the lighting may be low (as it was when I visited) to simulate the sun cycles in the penguins' natural habitat.
-But it will always be 30 degrees; depending on your tolerance, you may not want to linger too long.
+Depending on when you ride, the lighting may be low to simulate the sun cycles in the penguins' natural habitat.
+But it will always be 30 degrees; depending on your tolerance for cold temperatures, you may not want to linger too long.

-I'm a bit conflicted about giving Antarctica a rating of three out of five stars.
 There are many wonderful things about the attraction, including its intriguing ride system, its wonderful score (the original music is blockbuster-film worthy), and the real and computer-generated penguins who are its stars.
-And I applaud SeaWorld for taking the bold initiative to build a major-league attraction.
-But since it is based in Orlando (and charges Orlando-level admission fees), SeaWorld should, I believe, be held to the standards set by Disney World and Universal Orlando.
+And we applaud SeaWorld for taking the bold initiative to build a major-league attraction.
+But since it is based in Orlando (and charges Orlando-level admission fees), SeaWorld should be held to the standards set by Disney World and Universal Orlando.
 Given that incredibly high bar, the ride feels rushed and too short, and the tantalizing potential of the trackless vehicles is never truly explored.
-That, I'm afraid, left me feeling a bit cold.
+That, we are afraid, may leave you feeling a bit cold.